Where The Mountain Greets The Sea: Starigrad Paklenica

 Večka Kula Tower.
 Some locals tell you that it was a watchtower in the Middle Ages around the 14th to 16th century, while others will tell you that the tower was a once a royal court.

 St. George Chapel.
-C. 9th-10th century, located just 12km away in the neighbouring town of Rovanjska
+C. 9th-10th century, located just 12km away in the neighboring town of Rovanjska

-We spent a few hours here, and thoroughly enjoyed the massages and facials.
+We spent a few hours here and thoroughly enjoyed the massages and facials.
 The spa has received an award for being an authentic Croatian wellness spa.
-If you only have time for one treatment, I recommend their speciality – the Mount Velebit aromotherphy treatment, which comes in two parts.
-First, a blend of St John’s Wort, calendula and thyme oils, which form a body scrub, are massaged onto your body, then after a quick shower you’ll receive an hour long relaxing massage.
+If you only have time for one treatment, I recommend their specialty – the Mount Velebit aromatherapy treatment, which comes in two parts.
+First, a blend of St John’s Wort, calendula and thyme oils, which form a body scrub, are massaged onto your body, then after a quick shower, you’ll receive an hour-long relaxing massage.
 Total heaven.
 Just ask Mr. Chasing the Donkey, who also loved it.